November 17, 2019

 Think about it.
 It was a storm, a perfectly timed storm, that led to Jonah being thrown overboard on the ship bound for Tarsus.
-Remember, the whale dispatched him to Ninevah.
+Remember, the whale dispatched him to Nineveh.

 I hope you read the desperation in the tone of today’s text.
 Note especially the closing words, “. . . we finally gave up all hope of being saved.”

 That’s exactly what a perfect storm does.
 It brings us to a place where we have nothing left.
 You’ve perhaps heard the saying, “You will never know God is all you need until you know he is all you have.”
 It’s a place we almost never choose to go.
 We must be taken there.
 Whether the storm be caused by Satan or the Spirit matters not.
-All that matters is coming to the humble place of pure dependance on God.
-E. Stanley Jones, the celebrated Methodist missionary to India, put it this way, “Unless the Holy Spirit fills, the human spirit fails.”
+All that matters is coming to the humble place of pure dependence on God.

-Yes, often it’s only the perfect storm of cancer or addiction or betrayal or a prodigal child or a thousand other unchosen circumstances that bring us face to face with our utter inability to change the situation and God’s inestimable power to save– come what may.
+Yes, often it’s only the perfect storm of cancer or addiction or betrayal or a prodigal child or a divorce or a thousand other un-chosen circumstances that bring us face to face with our utter inability to change the situation and God’s inestimable power to save—come what may.

-Were it not for another of these perfect storms, we would likely have never heard from the Apostle whose movement most shaped America, John Wesley.
-It was aboard the Simmonds, a ship bound from England to America when he penned these words in his journal.
+Were it not for another of these perfect storms, we would likely have never heard from the Apostle whose movement saved England and most shaped America, John Wesley.
+It was aboard the Simmonds, a ship bound from England to America, when he penned these words in his journal:

 Sunday January 25, 1736